 Like many CX consultants, I’ve seen my share of maturity models.
 Most are really good at showing all the things you’re not doing.
-Typically, the sponsoring company offers to help by selling you useful consulting services to help you move up the model.
+In most cases, the sponsoring company offers to help by selling you useful consulting services to help you move up the customer experience management maturity model.

 Whether it’s Temkin Group’s CX Maturity Model, Forrester’s six-step CX Management Maturity exam, or MaritzCX’s CXEvolution, the complex models help you evaluate your program, and each is compelling in its own way.
-The maturity models help you analyze what you’re doing and where you’re strong or weak.
+A CX management maturity model helps you analyze what you’re doing and where you’re strong or weak.

-What I especially like about this model is that it’s much easier for companies to get a grasp on why it’s important, because it includes the impact on the customer.
+What I especially like about Gartner’s CX model is that it’s much easier for companies to get a grasp on why it’s important because it includes the impact on the customer.

 While it doesn’t include public-facing information on how to move up the pyramid, I suspect Gartner can help you if you ask nicely (and buy a subscription).